ButschFPV/OBS_TALLY_V2/README.md

 ### Features
 - Simple adressable via a prefix in the OBS source name (use for example a prefix like: **ID1** or **CAM1**)
+- Red LED for Live signal
 - Green LED for preview signal (works only if you use OBS in Studio Mode)
 - WiFi connectivity
 - Uses only a few cheap components (no additional Raspberry Pi required)

 ### How does it work
-The Tally-light connects to OBS WebSocket plugin and gets updates when for example the scene changes.
+The Tally-light connects to the OBS WebSocket plugin and subscribes to InputActiveStateChanged and InputShowStateChanged events.
-Those messages contains all used sources from the active scene in a JSON format.
-The Controller filters the JSON and looks for the programmed prefix in the source name.
+Received events gets checked for the prefix in sourceName.

 ### Images
 ![IMG_preview-active](/images/IMG_preview-active.JPG)